 The exhibits, even viewed perfunctorily, were disappointing.
 All the information was there, printed across the walls in Merdidu in a font that somehow looked expensive, but there was no soul to any of it.
 Every coin in every case was polished to a shine.
 If it was too corroded to shine they had re-plated it, stripping it of its experiences.
 This isn’t money; it’s the bones of money.
-We don’t know what it bought or who bought it.
+We don’t know what it bought or who it bought.
 We don’t get to see how the city decides who to elevate.
 It has its own standards and they call them history.
 After three spacious rooms full of waterwheels used to turn the early flow of the bead, they found a marked door: emplodequa suelentet.

 “Employees only,” the flushess translated in a whisper.
 “Two more doors like this and we’re there.”

 “Remember to mind the refryction fluid,” Rob advised.
 “There will be a single guard, but we must first isolate their reflection.”
 Rather than open it, Skuldug simply clawed through the thin material of the reflected door.
 From there they turned down a dark hallway, breached the second door, walked again for fifty drips, and found the final one.
 With the guard likely just on the other side, leaning against the bead large enough to act as a doorway into the geode, they couldn’t simply barge in.